Maps on random hypergraphs and random simplicial complexes: Abstract

 \section{Abstract}

-Random hypergraphs and random simplicial complexes have potential applications in computer science and engineering.
-Various models of random hypergraphs and random simplicial complexes on $n$-points have been studied.
 Let $L$ be a simplicial complex.
 In this paper, we study random sub-hypergraphs and random sub-complexes of $L$.
-By considering the minimal complex that a sub-hypergraph can be embedded in and the maximal complex that can be embedded in a sub-hypergraph, we define some operators on the space of probability functions on sub-hypergraphs of $L$.
-We study the compositions of these operators as well as their actions on the space of probability functions.
-As applications in computer science, we give algorithms generating large sparse random hypergraphs and large sparse random simplicial complexes.
+By considering the minimal complex that a sub-hypergraph can be embedded in and the maximal complex that can be embedded in a sub-hypergraph, we define some maps on the space of probability functions on sub-hypergraphs of $L$.
+We study the compositions of these maps as well as their actions on the space of probability functions.